Biden pushes closer to victory in race for the White House

 “I will govern as an American president,” Biden said.
 “There will be no red states and blue states when we win.
 Just the United States of America.”

-It was a stark contrast to the approach of Trump, who early Wednesday falsely claimed that he had won the election, and in an extraordinary move on Thursday voiced support for ceasing the tallying of legally-cast votes in a tweet, saying only, “STOP THE COUNT!”
+Trump, in contrast, was escalating his efforts to sow doubt about the outcome of the race.
+A day after falsely claimed that he had won the election, he voiced support Thursday for ceasing the tallying of legally-cast votes in a tweet, saying, “STOP THE COUNT!”
+He later falsely asserted that ballots received after Election Day “will not be counted,” a move that if implemented would affect military ballots, as his campaign propagated baseless allegations of fraud.

 Elections are run by individual state, county and local governments and Trump’s public comments have no impact on the tallying of votes across the country.